docker-rpm-builder/docker-rpm-builder/README.md

 And you're done; skip to the [docker configuration](#docker-configuration) section.

-### Debian Wheezy, Ubuntu Trusty, Ubuntu Utopic
+### Debian and Ubuntu

 There're repositories for those three distributions on packagecloud; you'll need to enable the official docker package from docker.io [see install docs](https://docs.docker.com/installation/) or docker-rpm-builder will fail to install.

-**Only Ubuntu Trusty is actively tested;** Debian Wheezy and Ubuntu Utopic may fail, please report such failure and I'll investigate.
+**Only Ubuntu Trusty is actively tested!**.
+Please report issues with other distributions' packages.

 First, you should make sure that your apt has https configured and that you've got packagecloud gpg key installed: